-Help your kids get a greater understanding of Aboriginal culture with one of these awesome activities.
-By Angela Saurine
+Help your kids better understand Aboriginal culture with one of these awesome activities.

 If you’re keen to see Aboriginal rock art, the Canberra region has some easily accessible options.
-Dharwara Cultural Tours takes you to sites of cultural significance, including places where you can see grinding grooves, a canoe tree and a shield tree.
-Experiences range from two-hour tours to full day tours which include a swim at Flea Creek in Namadgi National Park.
-They also offer the chance to learn how to speak the Ngunawal language, take part in a traditional weaving workshop or join a bush tucker cooking class.
+Dhawura Cultural Tours takes you to sites of cultural significance, including places where you can see grinding grooves, a canoe tree and a shield tree.
+Experiences range from two-hour to full-day tours, including a swim at Flea Creek in Namadgi National Park.
+They also offer the chance to learn how to speak the Ngunawal language, participate in a traditional weaving workshop or join a bush tucker cooking class.
 Some tours are only suitable for children 12 and older.

 If you find yourself on Western Australia’s South-West coast, don’t miss a tour with Indigenous guide George Walley from Mandurah Dreaming.
 The experienced educator, who grew up living with extended family in bush shelters, leads guests on the Mandjoogoordap Dreaming Tour along the foreshore as he shares his stories.
 The tour starts and finishes at the Mandurah Performing Arts Centre and operates Fridays, Saturdays and Sundays on demand.
 Other tours, including canoe tours and cruises, are also available.